tefkah/thesis-writing/The Wavefunction of the FQHE Is GUESSED From General Grounds.md

 ctime: 20210309164800
 ---

-# The wavefunction of the FQHE is GUESSED from general grounds

 # The Laughlin Wavefunction is guessed from general grounds

 [[The Laughlin Wavefunction]] is just guessed for the FQHE $\approx10^{11}$ and was pretty close.